kevinsawade/cleanup_sims/README.md

 # Usage

 This will install a command-line tool called `cleanup_sims` in your python environment.
-Access the help with
+Access the help with:

 ```bash
 $ cleanup_sims -h